Managing Director vs CEO in Singapore: Roles and Obligations

 This also creates the corresponding requirement for such directors and CEOs to provide the company with such information as soon as practicable within that 14-day period.
 Default in meeting this requirement may expose the relevant director or CEO to criminal liability.

 It should be noted that in providing their residential address, MDs (assuming they are directors in law) and CEOs have the option to substitute their residential addresses for an alternate address.
-This is due to the MDs or CEOs possibly being high-profile figures (especially if they are helming well-known companies) and thus needing greater protection of privacy.
+This is due to the MDs or CEOs possibly being high-profile figures (especially if they are helming well-known companies) and thus needing greater protection of their privacy.

 Recording of interests in company registers

-Due to their position, both the MD (assuming they are a director in law) and CEO face stringent disclosure requirements.
+Due to their executive positions, both the MD (assuming they are a director in law) and CEO face stringent disclosure requirements.
 This includes the requirement to record their interests in shares of related companies, as well as any interest in corporate transactions, in the register of directors’ shareholdings and register of CEOs’ shareholdings (as relevant).
 Failure to do so may expose them to criminal liability.

 However, the precise extent of such disclosure differs between the MD and CEO, as shown below.

-- The MD is required to state his “participatory interests” in the company and its related corporations while the CEO is not.
+- The MD is required to state any “participatory interests” in the company and its related corporations while the CEO is not.
 “Participatory interests” refer to units in collective investment schemes such as REITs and public unit trusts.